nejdetckenobi/hot_macropad/README.md

 # hot_macropad: A project that allows you to make any keyboard a macropad

 This project is for making macro pads from keyboards or keyboard-like devices.
+It is a concept that allows users to store the configuration of their macropads in their PCs.
+It's beneficial because by using that you don't need a reconfiguration when you replace your macropad.
+You can put your configuration file in to your `dotfiles` repository and you're done!

-No install script at the moment.
+Since it's under heavy-development, there's no install script at the moment.
 Just clone the project.

 ## How to configure